Azmoria/dndbeyonddark/README.md

 # dndbeyonddark
 Themes for DNDBeyond allowing for custom colors.
 It's set to a dark mode by default.

+Now includes customizing Dice Tint.
+See Images below for examples.

 You will need Stylus or another User CSS extension to apply these themes.